-Insurance company claims managers understand that in order to have effective offerings, every effort must be made to pay valid claims at the earliest possible opportunity.
+Insurance company claims managers understand that in order to have compelling offerings, every effort must be made to pay valid claims at the earliest possible opportunity.
 At the same time, to pay without proper investigations of each claim represents significant risk to the affordability of insurance and to the industry as a whole.

 I have taken the view for some time that the ability of life insurers around the world to investigate and validate claims has been coming under increasing pressure.
 To investigate this view, RGA undertook to survey its claims managers around the world, asking them to share their thoughts and experiences about current and developing changes and challenges in their markets.
 By gathering this information, we sought to understand whether these changes and challenges might suggest global trends, or perhaps they are short-term reactions to evolving market conditions.
-As RGA has offices in 26 countries, we were confident of a true global assessment.
+RGA has offices in 26 countries, so we were confident of a truly global assessment.

 Our survey identified several claims process challenge items, presented in the chart.
 Those listed in the inner ring are considered to be within the control of insurers, and those in the outer ring are external – that is, items over which insurers have little control but must respond to as needed.

 This paper – Part I of II – focuses on the external market environment factors that affect and influence insurer claims practices.
 Part II will consider the items insurers can control – that is, the challenges we insurers impose upon ourselves.

 We anticipated that pressures on claims management practices would arise from within our industry and from market environments, as both tend to have a sizable influence on how insurers approach claims validation.